Ceelog/phpdoc-en/src/language/generators/syntax.md

 > **Note**:
 >
-> In PHP 5, a generator could not return a value: doing so would result
-> in a compile error.
-An empty **return** statement was valid syntax
-> within a generator and it would terminate the generator.
-Since PHP
-> 7.0, a generator can return values, which can be retrieved using <span
+> A generator can return values, which can be retrieved using <span
 > class="methodname">Generator::getReturn</span>.

 ### **yield** keyword